 The castle is a stunning centrepiece of the whole city, and there is something for everyone.

 If you are on a budget, you can walk some of the city walls and read signs explaining the history of the Castle and Cardiff on the outside, but we do recommend going inside at least once during your time in Cardiff.

 It costs £12 for a student ticket, and this gives access to the castle grounds and a fun, interactive museum.

-Cardiff Castle is often host to big events too, such as music concerts, food festivals, and it can be rented out for wedding days.
+Cardiff Castle is often hosting big events too, such as music concerts, and food festivals, and it can be rented out for wedding days.

 2. Arts And Culture